StefQui/playground-5xctkzrg/statement.md

 ```
 Map applies the mapper function on input Stream and generates the output Stream.

-Here mapper function is funtional interface which takes one input and provides one output.
+Here mapper function is <a href="https://java2blog.com/java-8-functional-interface-example/" target="_blank" rel="noopener noreferrer">functional interface</a> which takes one input and provides one output.

 ![Stream map](https://java2blog.com/wp-content/uploads/2020/05/StreamMap.svg)